plinioseniore/capyknock/README.md

 Then run the capyknock py script as needed, read [FIRSTRUN.md](FIRSTRUN.md) for a step by step guide.

+If you need only the client, the only dependency is `cryptography`.

 ## Why capyknock

 There is no longer active development of [fwknop](https://github.com/mrash/fwknop/), that is still based on iptables and have no Windows server implementation.
 Rather [pyknock](https://github.com/Snawoot/pyknock) is designed for your own access and doesn't fit much a multi user scenario.